White Fragility: Criticism

 After the George Floyd protests, the book received some negative reviews.
 Journalist and author Matt Taibbi strongly criticized the book as having a corporate vision of racism, labeling the book "pseudo-intellectual horseshit" that is likely to have pernicious effects for race relations.
 In his view, the book divisively fetishises race and places it at the centre of people's identities, while denying the significance of individual personalities and moral choices and the universal human experience.

 Linguist John McWhorter, writing in The Atlantic, called the book "a racist tract", saying it infantilized and condescended towards black people.
 He also stated the book was "replete with claims that are either plain wrong or bizarrely disconnected from reality".
-As examples, he cited DiAngelo's claim that white baseball fans believe that Jackie Robinson was the first Black person qualified to be a Major League player and her claim that in the American higher-education system no one ever talks about racism.
+As examples, he cited DiAngelo's claim that white baseball fans believe that no Black person before Jackie Robinson was in the Major Leagues because none were qualified and her claim that in the American higher-education system no one ever talks about racism.
 He argued that the book contradicts itself about white racial identity and leaves white people with no way to avoid being racist.
 He further criticized the book for not explaining why or how its instructions will help to accomplish social change.

 Writing in the Boston Review, political science professor Peter Dreier also criticizes DiAngelo's interpretation of the Jackie Robinson story.
-"Contrary to DiAngelo’s retelling," Dreier writes, "Robinson's success did not render 'whites, white privilege, and racist institutions invisible.'"
+"Contrary to DiAngelo's retelling," Dreier writes, "Robinson's success did not render 'whites, white privilege, and racist institutions invisible.'"
 He further writes that "In White Fragility DiAngelo examines racism as a web of deeply-ingrained attitudes rather than as a system of power—what is often called institutional or systemic racism.
 Perhaps this is because discussing the redistribution of power, wealth, and income might not sit comfortably with DiAngelo's corporate clients."

+White Fragility was criticized by Alan Sokal on epistemological grounds in an article in the Journal of Philosophy of Education.
+In it, he criticizes DiAngelo among other things for employing logical fallacies, such as bulverisms and Kafka traps, and concludes that what DiAngelo presents as "established truths" should instead be presented as "conjectures": "DiAngelo rightly urges white people to be humble when reflecting upon their own racial views; it is unfortunate that she fails to apply the same humility when considering her own theories."